White Township, Cambria County, Pennsylvania: Demographics

-There were 311 households, out of which 26.7% had children under the age of 18 living with them, 61.4% were married couples living together, 6.1% had a female householder with no husband present, and 27.3% were non-families.
-22.5% of all households were made up of individuals, and 7.7% had someone living alone who was 65 years of age or older.
+There were 311 households, out of which 26.7% had children under the age of eighteen living with them, 61.4% were married couples living together, 6.1% had a female householder with no husband present, and 27.3% were non-families.
+22.5% of all households were made up of individuals, and 7.7% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.47 and the average family size was 2.87.

-In the township the population was spread out, with 20.3% under the age of 18, 6.8% from 18 to 24, 28.7% from 25 to 44, 27.7% from 45 to 64, and 16.6% who were 65 years of age or older.
-The median age was 41 years.
-For every 100 females there were 117.4 males.
-For every 100 females age 18 and over, there were 109.0 males.
+Within the township, the population was spread out, with 20.3% of residents who were under the age of eighteen, 6.8% who were aged eighteen to twenty-four, 28.7% who were aged twenty-five to forty-four, 27.7% who were aged forty-five to sixty-four, and 16.6% who were sixty-five years of age or older.
+The median age was forty-one years.

+For every one hundred females, there were 117.4 males.
+For every one hundred females who were aged eighteen or older, there were 109.0 males.

 The median income for a household in the township was $31,458, and the median income for a family was $33,846.
-Males had a median income of $30,833 versus $18,359 for females.
+Males had a median income of $30,833 compared with that of $18,359 for females.

 The per capita income for the township was $14,007.

-About 6.9% of families and 13.3% of the population were below the poverty line, including 9.6% of those under age 18 and 7.8% of those age 65 or over.
+Approximately 6.9% of families and 13.3% of the population were living below the poverty line, including 9.6% of those ho were under the age of eighteen and 7.8% of those who were aged sixty-five or older.

 Recreation

-Most of Prince Gallitzin State Park occupies the western end of the township, and portions of the Pennsylvania State Game Lands Number 108 are located in the township.
+Most of Prince Gallitzin State Park occupies the western end of the township.
+Portions of the Pennsylvania State Game Lands Number 108 are located in the township.